charlax/engineering-management/README.md

 - [Embrace Silence](https://tech.forter.com/embrace-silence.html)
 - [Simple Sabotage](https://www.amazon.com/Simple-Sabotage-Detecting-Behaviors-Undermine/dp/0062371606) "A Modern Field Manual for Detecting and Rooting Out Everyday Behaviors That Undermine Your Workplace".
 Covers anti-patterns of collaborative behavior, and provides specific recommendations for fixing these when they occur in meetings.
   - 🎞 [Designing and Running Effective Meetings](https://www.youtube.com/watch?v=rN5UJ4J36YY): "Some simple practices to make all your meetings more effective, and not just the ones you lead!"
+- [Liberating Structures](https://www.liberatingstructures.com/ls/), for when you need people engaging with hard problems!
+"Liberating Structures introduce tiny shifts in the way we meet, plan, decide and relate to one another.
+They put the innovative power once reserved for experts only in hands of everyone."

 ### Mentoring